RedChow/ThreadedKMeans/README.md

 <h1>Threaded KMeans - Jython</h1>
 <h2>Introduction</h2>
-[Jython](https://www.jython.org) is the Java implementation of Python.
-One advantage of Jython over CPython is the lack of the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) (GIL) and thus can fully exploit multiprocessor systems.
+<a href="https://www.jython.org">Jython</a> is the Java implementation of Python.
+One advantage of Jython over CPython is

+the lack of the <a href="https://wiki.python.org/moin/GlobalInterpreterLock">Global Interpreter Lock</a> (GIL) and thus can fully exploit multiprocessor systems.
 Threading in Jython is super easy, just follow the steps:
 <ol>
 	<li>Import the Thread module from threading</li>